arob5/arob5.github.io/_posts/2024-08-15-prob-forecasting-calibration.md

 as the knowledge available to the forecaster; hence, we should require that the random measure $\mu$ be measurable with respect to $\mathcal{A}_1$.
-It need not be measurable with respect to nature's knowledge $\mathcal{A}$, as the forecasters knowledge base may be more limited.
+It need not be measurable with respect to nature's knowledge $\mathcal{A}$, as the forecaster's knowledge base may be more limited.

 <blockquote>
   <p><strong>Assumption.</strong>